maymeridian/Tidal-Disruption-Classification/README.md

     `python main.py --train --predict`

-## Methodology
+### Methodology
-1. Feature Extraction Strategy

-We use feature-based classification approach rather than operating on the raw provided data.
+We use a feature-based classification approach rather than operating on the just the  provided data.
 Because LSST light curves are sparse and irregularly sampled, we first model every object using a 2-Dimensional Gaussian Process (GP).
-This GP allows us to interpolate the light curve in both time and wavelength, providing a rich representation that is more effective for model learning.
+This GP allows us to interpolate the light curve in both time and wavelength, providing a representation that is more effective for model learning.

-From this GP model, we extract features across three domains:
+From this model, we have 3 main components:

     Temporal Morphology: We calculate rise time, fade time, and Full-Width Half-Max (FWHM) to characterize the event's geometry, specifically targeting the "fast rise, slow decay"